consciousm1n9/drupal-docker-simplest/README.md

 1. Docker running.

 Quick start:
-1. Clone this repository and move to where the docker-compose file is located.
+1. Donwload or clone this repository and move to where the docker-compose file is located.
 2. Run the command: "docker-compose up".
 3. Go to "localhost:8010" in the browser and set up your first Drupal project.